kodecocodes/i9t/location-and-mapping/location-and-mapping.markdown

 3. Next, call **requestLocation()** to request the user's current position.
 When done, this invokes a call to `locationManager(_:didUpdateLocations:)`, which you just implemented.
 4. If you don't have permission to use the user's location, prompt for it.

-> **Note**: When calling `requestWhenInUseAuthorization()`, you must have your Info.plist file onfigured with a value for the key `NSLocationWhenInUseUsageDescription` stating _why_ you would like access to the user's location.
+> **Note**: When calling `requestWhenInUseAuthorization()`, you must have your Info.plist file configured with a value for the key `NSLocationWhenInUseUsageDescription` stating _why_ you would like access to the user's location.
 This message will be displayed to the user in the usual permission alert that pops up.
 To save you time, this setting has already been added to Café Transit's Info.plist as shown below:

 ![bordered width=80%](images/15-plist.png)